Masorr/brandishon/README.md

 ## Thanks

-- I want to thank Code Institute and their tutors for their program and lessons, and giving me the opportunity to learn by myself by coding this full stack blog website using the django framework.
+- I want to thank Code Institute and their tutors for their program and lessons, and giving me the opportunity to learn by myself by coding this full stack e-commerce website using the django framework.
 - I want to thank the Slack community and my mentor Dick Vlaanderen for feedback and inputs.